probabilistic-numerics/probnum/CONTRIBUTING.md

 **Word of caution:**
 Running `tox` runs all environments as specified in `tox.ini`, thus potentially running tests across many different python versions.
 To run the full test suite make sure that you have all specified python versions installed.
-Alternatively, you can run a single specific environment through `tox -e <env>`, e.g. `tox -e py36` to run tests with Python 3.6 or `tox -e docs` to just build the documentation.
+Alternatively, you can run a single specific environment through `tox -e <env>`, e.g. `tox -e py36` to run tests with Python 3.6, `tox -e docs` to just build the documentation, or `tox -e black,flake8` to check the code formatting.

 ## Code Quality